mazwat/mazwat.github.io/rob210/self-regulating-systems-lm.md

         content: Introduction to Cybernetics
         url: '../intro-cybernetics-lm'
     next:
-        content: The Robot in Spce
+        content: The Robot in Space
         url: '../robot-in-space-lm'
 ---